blocledger/blocks/README.md

 go build
 ```

-Now copy the whole blocks_chaincode directory back to windows and put in `
+Now copy the whole blocks_chaincode directory back to windows and put it in `$GOPATH/src/github.com`
-$GOPATH/src/github.com`

 **NOTE:** The Vagrant steps were gleaned from fabric/sdk/node/bin/run-unit-tests.sh.